 When you are done, save these settings—the new limit applies to all channels with this name of the multi-edited sensors.

 You specified limits to define when a sensor will go into a Warning (or Error) status.
-Now you can create the according triggers.
-The trigger we use in this example is the State Trigger.
+Now you can create the according notification triggers.
+The notification trigger we use in this example is the State Trigger.

 For details about other possible notification triggers, see section More.